60 Worked Examples: Introductory

 Do some online research and give examples of recent breakthroughs or innovations in aerospace engineering that have significantly impacted the industry and the development of modern flight vehicles.

-• 3D printing: Additive manufacturing or “3D printing” continues to create complex aerospace components that would otherwise be difficult or impossible to manufacture using traditional tooling and methods.
+- 3D printing: Additive manufacturing or “3D printing” continues to create complex aerospace components that would otherwise be difficult or impossible to manufacture using traditional tooling and methods.
 3D printing technology has seen limited use for production (i.e., FAA/PMA certified) parts.
-However, further developments in methods and materials will reduce production time while allowing innovative designs to improve efficiency and reduce costs.
+However, further developments in techniques and materials will reduce production time while allowing innovative designs to improve efficiency and reduce costs.

-• Space exploration: Spacecraft and space exploration technology developments, such as the Mars rovers and the James Webb Space Telescope, have recently expanded our understanding of the universe.
-While space telescopes tell us much about the universe, they reaffirm the small place the Earth occupies in the vast cosmic arena and the enormous distances between planets, solar systems, and galaxies.
+- Space exploration: Recent spacecraft and space exploration technology developments, such as the Mars rovers and the James Webb Space Telescope, have expanded our understanding of the universe.
+While space telescopes tell us much about the universe, they also reaffirm Earth’s small place in the vast cosmic arena and the enormous distances between planets, solar systems, and galaxies.

 Worked Example #8 – Applications of UAVs